-If you are looking to open a flower shop in a market with a competitor already in place, do not underestimate reputation in the community as the existing shops competitive advantage and this alone may be too much for a new shop to overcome.
+If you are looking to open a flower shop in a market with a competitor already in place, even if you are the best at floral design, do not underestimate reputation in the community as the existing shops competitive advantage and this alone may be too much for a new shop to overcome.
 If you plan to offer the lowest prices as your competitive advantage, remember that an existing shop has the ability to easily lower their prices and still stay profitable and may eventually run you out of business.
 Also existing competitors may have better access to quality flowers as they have a track history with suppliers.

 As indirect competition has greatly increased from supermarkets, grocery stores and online, the result has been a reduction in profits and volume of sales for traditional florists due to low prices and one-stop shopping.
 According to the US Bureau of Economic Analysis, sales from traditional flower shops have declined from about 33% to under 25% in the last decade.

 Market share from online florists continue to grow due as more shopping shifts online.
 While traditional florists can benefit as the typical model has the local florist fulfilling the order, the traditional florist’s margins are greatly reduced since the wire services take a big cut of the profits.
 The newest trend that traditional shops need to be aware of is that online florists such as Amazon Curated Flowers Collection and others eliminate the local florist altogether and instead purchase flowers in bulk directly from the farmers (further reducing their costs of inventory) and fulfilling orders in their own facilities, thereby bypassing local shops.
 The impact of this model is yet to be seen, but with large corporations such as Amazon getting into the market, traditional shops need to be aware.